lakshy122007-pixel/M1/README.md

 ## ALGORITHM:

-1. Declare a variable to store the input value.
+1. Start the program.
-2. Use the scanf function to read the input value from the user.
+2. Declare an integer variable num.
-3. Use an if statement to check if the input value is equal to 1.
+3. Read the input value from the user.
-4. If the condition in the if statement is true, print a message indicating that the input value is equal to 1.
+4. Check if num == 1 using a simple if statement.
-5. Otherwise, print a message indicating that it's not equal to 1.
+5. If true, print "Value is equal to 1".
-6. End the program.
+6. Stop the program.

 ## PROGRAM: